-According to information from IRCC, about 30 percent of all study permit applications are refused.
-Since studying in Canada is so popular, that’s tens of thousands of prospective students who have been accepted to a Canadian school, but whose study permit applications are refused.
+According to information from IRCC, about 30 percent of all study permit applications in Canada are refused.
+Since studying in the northern country is so popular, that’s tens of thousands of prospective students who have been accepted to a Canadian school, but whose study permit applications are refused.

 The Canadim Team’s educational counsellor, Nadia Bhuptani, gives some advice on what to do if Immigration, Refugees and Citizenship Canada refuses your study permit application.

 If your study permit application is refused by IRCC, there are two courses of action you can take: